 How to Make Easy Cream Puff Dessert

-Once the crust is completely cool you’ll fill it with a creamy, custard-y filling that is whipped up in nothing flat.
-It consists of boxed instant pudding mix, a package of softened cream cheese and milk.
+1. Once the crust is completely cool you’ll fill it with a creamy, custard-y filling that is whipped up in nothing flat.
+Layer whipped topping over the custard filling and pop it in the refrigerator to chill for a couple of hours.

-Make sure you pick up instant pudding and not the regular pudding mix that requires cooking on the stove.
+• Make sure you pick up instant pudding and not the regular pudding mix that requires cooking on the stove.
 Instant pudding is clearly labeled as such.

-I love using Jell-O French Vanilla Instant Pudding for this recipe.
+• I love using Jell-O French Vanilla Instant Pudding for this recipe.
 It really nails that familiar cream puff custard flavor.
-If your store doesn’t carry the French Vanilla – just go with plain vanilla and add about 1/2 teaspoon of pure vanilla extract for a similar effect.
+If your store doesn’t carry the French Vanilla – just go with plain vanilla and add about ½ teaspoon of pure vanilla extract for a similar effect.

-Not feeling vanilla?
+• Not feeling vanilla?
 Get creative!
 Browse the instant pudding selection at your store and choose something that calls to you.
 Cheesecake, White Chocolate, and Coconut Cream would ALL be amazing in this.

 Easy Cream Puff Dessert